 1. Deception and Spread of Wrong Information

-Usage of chatbots such as ChatGPT, Bing Chat, and Google Bard have exploded in popularity beginning in 2023 because they tend to be faster and more convenient in answering questions or providing specific information than traditional search engines.
+Usage of chatbots such as ChatGPT, Bing Chat, and Google Gemini have exploded in popularity beginning in 2023.
+They tend to be faster and more convenient at answering questions or in providing specific information than traditional web search engines.
 However, because these generative AI applications are based on large language models that were trained on large datasets, they are still prone to hallucinations.
-This can lead to the spread of wrong information and can endanger students or professionals who depend on chatbots.
+This can lead to the dissemination of wrong information and can endanger individuals dependent on chatbots.

 2. Quality Issues and Performance Degradation

-The phenomenon affects the quality and performance of specific AI systems.
+The phenomenon affects the quality and performance of artificial intelligence systems.
 This also affects the practical applications of these systems.
-For example, if a system generates outputs that are nonsensical or irrelevant despite appearing reliable, these outputs are rendered unusable.
+For example, if a system generates outputs that are either nonsensical or irrelevant despite appearing sensible or reliable, these outputs are rendered unusable.
 Producing inconsistent or contradictory outputs can undermine the reliability and credibility of the system.
 These can lower the satisfaction of users, impede widespread adoption, and negatively affect the reputation of artificial intelligence.

 3. Emergence of Legal and Ethical Issues

 Hallucinations in artificial intelligence systems can also raise legal and ethical issues.
 Remember that the phenomenon can impede the widespread adoption of an AI system or affect the overall reputation of artificial intelligence.
 Some organizations might ban the use of systems if instances of hallucinations become widespread or if developers fail to address the problem and keep their systems from hallucinating.
 The phenomenon also affects the credibility of organizations or professional fields that utilize AI systems in their operations.